 At this moment, a row of long grey aluminum barrels were now pointed directly at 399 and her cubs.
 Thankfully, they were not high powered rifles, but telephoto lenses, including one on the camera of photographer, Thomas Manglesen.
 A three decade resident of Jackson Hole, Manglesen has dedicated his life to documenting 399’s adventures.

 On CBS Televisions, 60-minutes, Anderson Cooper asked Manglesen how much of his life he has waited in the field with his camera, to get photos of 399.
 “A stupid amount” he humbly replied.

 More than an expert lensman, Manglesen is a wily thorn in the side of those who want to shoot bears for sport.
 His photos and protests helped abort the 2017 bear hunt.
 During a passionate 2017 Ted Talk, he told the audience, “Bears are not statistics to be managed.
 They are not trophies to be murdered and mounted on walls.
-His voice quavered and he finished, “I believe they are problem-solving, emotional and sentient beings just as we are.
+I believe they are problem-solving, emotional and sentient beings just as we are.
 I witnessed 399 pace the highway side for hours crying out for her killed cub.”